Pack a hamper! 10 perfect picnic spots

 A 400-acre site, that has something for everyone – big lake, woodland, an award-winning play area and crazy golf course.
 Dinton Pasture’s Country Park is basically a sanctuary for frazzled parents.
 Have a saunter around the easy trails and find the perfect spot for lunch – there are plenty of picnic tables and benches to choose from.
 There’s also plenty of parking and £1.50 for four hours isn’t too bad.

 Picnic pick up: If you stop on the hoof sans the picnic, the park has a rather lovely café.
-The Dragonfly Café offers a takeaway menu of hot pastries and pasties as well as lots of homemade cake.
+The Dragonfly Café is currently offering a slightly reduced menu but you can sit in the garden or takeaway.

 The Meadows, Pangbourne